 The most important concept in understanding DAX is context.
 There are three main types of context: the evaluation context, the filter context, and the row context.
 When DAX calculates something in Power BI, it works via a two-step process.
 At first, it evaluates the context it is currently in.
 Once it has done that, it

-A really common calculation that we require quite often is to calculate the % of a total amount.
+Power BI percent of total is a really common calculation that we require quite often.
 This is great to quickly show where the larger portion of results sit versus the entire population.
 Completing this in Power BI does not require much written code, but it does require some understanding.
-It will generally be
+It will generally be one of the